FarronF/limerick-council-meetings/meetings/2019/03/12-Monthly Meeting of the Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of the Municipal District of Adare-Rathkeale - 12th February 2019.md

 Cathaoirleach thanked Mr. Cribbin and Professor O’Donnell for their presentation and the

-Deputation left the Meeting at that point.---
+Deputation left the Meeting at that point.
+---
 2

 **1.**